-• Drought - Local knowledge indicates dry spells are periodic in nature and would be considered severe about every 10 years on average, and significant every 30-40 years.
+• Drought - Local knowledge indicates dry spells are periodic in nature and would be considered severe about every 10 years on the average.
 Generally, risks associated with these droughts include drying up of shallow wells and reduced productivity of agricultural crops.